-This powder is perfectly safe around both humans and pets.
+This powder is perfectly safe for both humans and pets.

-However, because you’re dealing with dust, it’s always best to wear a dust mask when applying DE.
+However, it’s always best to wear a dust mask when applying DE because you’re dealing with dust.
 Also, only use Food Grade Diatomaceous Earth.

 The shell fragments lacerate both their exoskeletons and any protective coatings.